 What is a Progressive Web App?

-Progressive Web Apps are regular webpages or websites that look, feel, and behave like native mobile applications in many ways.
+Progressive Web Apps are regular web pages or websites that look, feel, and behave like native mobile applications in many ways.
 “A PWA lets you install the application from the browser window itself, is available on your phone like a native app, and works offline, just like a native app,” says Shruti Kapoor, software engineer at PayPal.

-So you could load a PWA on a basic phone and it will still work, but its functionality and user experience will improve as you move on to newer smartphones with the latest hardware.
+So you could load a PWA on a basic phone, and it will still work.
+But its functionality and user experience will improve as you move on to newer smartphones with the latest hardware.

 The following characteristics define PWAs according to Google developers: